pietern/goestools/README.md

 communication pipeline and in the process learn more about space communication standards.
-Everything is written in C++ to strike a balance between usability (no need for yet another hash table in C) and performance.
-Eventually it would be nice to run the entire RX pipeline on a little ARM board.
+Everything is written in C++ to strike a balance between usability (no need for yet another hash table in C) and performance. ~~Eventually it would be nice to run the entire RX pipeline on a little ARM board.~~ The entire RX pipeline can run on a Raspberry Pi 3.

 ## Requirements